InverseLight/ValoMC/README.md

 executable').
 The source code for the external executables are located in 2d/cpp/ and 3d/cpp/.
 These contain Ubuntu makefiles for reference.
-For example, using a gnu compiler the single threaded executable can be compiled with
+For example, using a gnu compiler the single threaded executable for the 2D code can be compiled with

 .. code-block:: makefile